fabrizio-tedeschi/Web-development-course/papers/P01 - sorting a generic array.md

 ## Strategy

 A useful JavaScript feature consists of functions-as-value representation.
 In fact, you can consider the function code as a value.
-You can also insert the function code into a variable (using ([text](https://javascript.info/function-expressions))).
+You can also insert the function code into a variable (using a [function expression](https://javascript.info/function-expressions)).

 ```javascript
 let myFunct = function(){